-Seven major types of programs provide training designed to meet the needs of particular groups of individuals.
+Six major types of programs are offered, providing training designed to meet the needs of particular groups of individuals.

-DAY SCHOOL OCCUPATIONAL PREPARATORY: These fulltime programs train students to enter an occupation and to progress speedily and effectively to the fully-trained or journeyman level.
+DAY SCHOOL OCCUPATIONAL PREPARATORY: These fulltime training programs are designed for those individuals seeking to gain the skill and technical knowledge needed to enter an occupation and to progress speedily and effectively to the fully-trained or journeyman level.
 The courses in Day School are conducted at least 30 hours each week.
 Of this time, the student is required to attend technology and related training classes for a portion of the day, while the remainder of the school day is spent in the shop or laboratory using the tools of the trade and developing necessary skills.